Home

 CaO=65.6%; SiO2=21.5%; Al2O3=5.2% and Fe2O3=2.8%

-The Bogue calculation is:
+The Bogue calculation is therefore:

 C3S = 4.0710CaO-7.6024SiO2-1.4297Fe2O3-6.7187Al2O3